sankeer28/Math-PDF-Generator-Web/README.md

 ## Limitations

 The maximum number of PDFs you can generate at a time is 50.
-However, the actual number may be less depending on your device's specifications.
 Generating a large number of PDFs can be resource-intensive and may cause your browser to become unresponsive.

 ## License